PURCHASE YOUR GUN TRUST TODAY

 Are there certain states that do not permit possession of Class 3 items?

 What happens to the Class 3 weapons upon the passing of the Grantor(s)?

 The suppressors, silencers, fully automatic weapons, SBRs or other Class 3 weapons would typically go to the beneficiary.
 A properly drafted trust will address what the trustee must do to be in compliance with the law, and as well as what to do if the beneficiary is a minor.This is a brief synopsis regarding a revocable living trust, but is not intended to be all inclusive.
 You are encouraged to become familiar with Florida Statute 736 which details the rights and responsibilities of a trustee under a trust.

 Why should I buy my firearms trust from the Davis Basta Law Firm?

 We are happy to answer any questions, offer outstanding customer service, have a quick turnaround time (usually within 2 business days), competitive rates, and we have been preparing firearms trusts for years.
-Please contact us.For more information and timely articles, visit our Gun Trust Blog.
+Please contact us for more information.

 For information regarding the National Firearms Act Branch, please see this link: http://www.atf.gov/files/publications/download/p/atf-p-5320-6.pdf